copyrite/LwotcMinimalText/XComGame.md

 * {{ AP1 NTE }}

 ## Impersonal Edge
-Gain a stack of Impersonal Edge and reduce your Shadow cooldown by 1 when you kill with a Throwing Knife. +20 aim per stack.
+Gain a stack of Impersonal Edge and progress your Shadow cooldown by 1 on throwing knife kill. +20 aim per stack.
 Each stack has a 3 turn duration.

 ## Implacable
 Once per turn, when you kill an enemy, you gain a movement action.